Compassionate psychology

 Dr. Laura Ness, Psy.D.

-She also holds two Master’s degrees — one in General Psychology and one in Clinical Psychology — which provided a strong academic foundation for her doctoral work.
+She holds a Doctoral degree and two Master’s degrees, one in General Psychology and one in Clinical Psychology, which provided a strong academic foundation for her doctoral work.
 Her doctoral dissertation examined dissociative identity disorder in adult male survivors of childhood sexual abuse, focusing on characteristics and symptom profiles.
 This research provided important insights into how complex trauma manifests in men through dissociative symptoms, identity challenges, and coping strategies, deepening her expertise in the treatment of severe trauma.

 In addition to her clinical work, Dr. Ness is a published author and presenter, with contributions to peer-reviewed journals, professional conferences, and community publications on trauma, dissociation, and child protection.